gitfu/gonap/README.md

 	// Instances have a  ShowEnts method.
 	dc.ShowEnts()

-	// Calling Save on an Instance patches the properties to the current values. dc.Save()
+	// Calling Save on an Instance
+	// "patch"es the properties to the current values. dc.Save()

 	fmt.Println("After.....")